 It’s been suggested that a number below 35 on the HHHHMM scale indicates that it’s time to start thinking about pet euthanasia.
 The developers of the JOURNEYS scale are less prescriptive, accepting that every pet and every owner is different.

-If you’re in the sad position of recognising that the time may be approaching to say goodbye to your pet, using a quality of life scale won’t make the pain any less.
+You may be in the sad position of recognising it may be approaching to say goodbye to your pet.
+Using a quality of life scale won’t make the pain any less.
 The scales are useful tools however, they can enable you to have more confidence in any decisions that you make.
-Knowing that you’re doing the right thing at the right time does bring peace of mind and offer a degree of comfort.
+Knowing that you’re doing the right thing at the right time does bring peace of mind and comfort.